Wheeler–Stokely Mansion

-Wheeler–Stokely Mansion, also known as Hawkeye, Magnolia Farm, and Stokely Music Hall, is a historic home located at Indianapolis, Marion County, Indiana.
+Wheeler–Stokely Mansion, also known as Hawkeye, Magnolia Farm, and Stokely Music Hall, is a historic home located at Indianapolis, Indiana.
 It was built in 1912, and is a large 2 1/2-story, asymmetrically massed, Arts and Crafts style buff brick mansion.
 The house is ornamented with bands of ceramic tile and has a tile roof.
 It features a 1 1/2-story arcaded porch, porte cochere, and porch with second story sunroom / sleeping porch.
 Also on the property are the contributing gate house, 320-foot-long colonnade, gazebo, teahouse, gardener's house, dog walk, and landscaped property.

 It was added to the National Register of Historic Places in 2004.